 That’s the problem with a strategy game.
 Without a restart mechanic, once the victory condition is met the game is over.
-Eventually, even Uncle Bob is bored -- because he hasn’t faced a challenge in over a decade!
+Eventually, even Uncle Bob is bored -- because he hasn’t faced a challenge in so long!
 The idea might sound alluring (and Bob won’t give up by choice; that isn’t human nature) but if he isn’t having fun, he’ll eventually quit as well.

 In a persistent world, we call this phenomenon “server stagnation”.
 The game is incredibly fun – right up until someone wins.
 Then, unless there is a way to start over again, the game stagnates and everyone quits.